Georgia DMV Motorcycle Test

 Pass the Georgia Motorcycle Permit test the first time with FREE Georgia DMV Practice Tests.
 Study real motorcycle permit questions from the DMV handbook!.

-6. When crossing an obstacle, you should cross it at and angle of at least ____ degrees.
+6. When crossing railroad tracks, you should cross at a 90-degree angle

 Grade